chris-rudmin/moode-ui/README.md

     npm run start

-## Connecting to a MoOde instance
+## Connecting to a MoOde instance remotely

+Connect to your moode server, and in the files

+    /var/www/command/moode.php
+    /var/www/engine-mpd.php
+    /var/www/engine-cmd.php

-In the file `/var/www/command/moode.php` add the line
+add the line

     header("Access-Control-Allow-Origin: *");